rubrikinc/terraform-provider-polaris/docs/resources/aws_exocompute_cluster_attachment.md

 - `cluster_name` (String) AWS EKS cluster name.
 - `exocompute_id` (String) RSC exocompute id.

+### Optional

+- `token_refresh` (Number) To force a refresh of the token, part of the connection command, increase the value of this field.

 ### Read-Only

 - `connection_command` (String) Cluster connection command.